Just add the script and the colorpicker will work on any input[type=color]. Even if you add them to DOM afterwards.

 API#

-When activated, each input element exposes a color object: document.querySelector('input').color
+When activated, each input element exposes a color object: document.querySelector('input').color.
+All instances are also exposed on globalThis.pickers; a map with the HTMLInputElement as key.

 Customisation#